s07308/tauProcess/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to fit a tau process:

 ``` r
 library(tauProcess)